-SLAVIC 261-0 Polish Culture in the 20th Century Study of key developments in Polish history, literature, and thought by way of texts drawn from literature, history, politics, journalism, memoirs, essays, and film.
+SLAVIC 261-0 Heart of Europe: Poland in the 20th Century Study of key developments in Polish history, literature, and thought by way of texts drawn from literature, history, politics, journalism, memoirs, essays, and film.
 Poland as a microcosm for recent European history and culture.

-SLAVIC 267-0 Czech Culture: Film, Visual Arts, Music
+SLAVIC 267-0 Czech Culture: Film, Visual Arts, Music Czech culture represented in film and visual arts.